I made the book on My Publisher, and went with their largest option, the 11.5"x15" deluxe hardcover with a linen cover in taupe.

 August- A day in Finn's life:

 January- another day in the life:

 March- First Birthday!

 At the end of the book I did a few pages that were ideas taken from my own baby book.

 A growth chart with some photos from our pediatrician visits:

 A list of what was going on in the world when Finn was born and a collage of his weekly pictures to round out the book:

 The end!
-It was 87 pages in all, and with MyPublisher coupon codes and a sale, the book came to about $120.
+It was 87 pages in all, and with a MyPublisher sale (click HERE for a 50% off code), the book came to about $120.
 Obviously way more than I would normally spend on a photo album but well worth it to me.
 For full disclosure, MyPublisher actually screwed up some of the margins on the first book that I ordered.
 In the preview mode of their app, the pages were fine, but in the online mode (which I didn't use), they were cut off, as they were when the book arrived.
 Their customer service was great and sent me a credit so that I could fix the margins and remake the book.
 They let me keep the first version which is a great bonus because now I have a copy for Finn to look at (and most likely beat up) and a copy to set aside and keep nice.
 I'm super happy with the quality and will order from them again.

 I hope that was helpful!
 Use this link for a code for 50% off any book made at My Publisher: 50% off photo books from MyPublisher!